Madhav-Somanath/Streamlit-Models/README.md

 ## Projects:
 * [Iris Dataset Predictor](./Iris-ml-streamlit.py)
 * [Sentiment Analysis with Emojis](./SentimentAnalysis-Emoji.py)

+## Contribution
+Feel like you want to add to this repository and learn?
+Fork and send a Pull request my way! for any clarification refer to the documentation [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

 **Streamlit — The fastest way to build custom ML tools**